Mexibús: Network

+Map

 Fare and schedule

 The fare is 9 Mexican pesos (MXN) paid via rechargeable cards which cost 18 pesos and include 9 pesos in transit credit.

 Service operates daily from 4:30 A.M. to 12:30 A.M.

 Lines

 Line I: Ciudad Azteca – Ojo de Agua – Terminal de Pasajeros (AIFA)

-Mexibús Line I serves the northeastern suburbs, operating from Ciudad Azteca (terminus of Line B of the Mexico City metro), to Ojo de Agua, the concession is in hands of Transmasivo S.A. which operates both regular and express routes.
+Mexibús Line I serves the northeastern suburbs, operating from Ciudad Azteca (terminus of Line B of the Mexico City metro), to Ojo de Agua, the concession is in the hands of Transmasivo S.A. which operates both regular and express routes.
 It is 20 km long with 34 stations, and approximately 130,000 users per day.
 75 articulated Volvo 7300 BRT buses ply the route painted white with red, light green and dark green trim.
 It began free operations in October 2010.
-On March 21, 2022, the line started servicing the Felipe Ángeles International Airport, in Zumpango.
+On 21 March 2022, the line started servicing the Felipe Ángeles International Airport, in Zumpango.

-Line II: Las Américas – La Quebrada
+Line II: Las Américas – La Quebrada / Río de los Remedios

 Mexibús Line II runs 21.3 km long, from Fraccionamiento Las Américas in Ecatepec to La Quebrada, in Cuautitlán Izcalli, running along Avenida Primero de Mayo, Avenida Revolución and Avenida José López Portillo; it has 43 stations and 97 buses.
 Urbanbus is the concessionnaire.

-This line connects two largest commercial centers of the far north metropolitan area: Perinorte and Plaza Las Américas.
+This line connects two largest commercial centers of the far north metropolitan area: Galerías Perinorte and Plaza Las Américas.
 As of mid-2013 it was expected that the service would be operational in 2014.
 But it was until January 2015 when it was opened.